 The Hyatt lobby is open air, and I can see it being hot at times, but being close to the water, there was usually a nice breeze to keep the temperature moderate.

 We were graciously welcomed by the staff and provided jasmine flower leis, a cold drink, and a cold towel.
 The staff was attired in traditional Balinese garb.
 We checked in and were eventually showed to our room.
 It was in what was considered the Regency Club wing thanks to Hyatt Diamond status, but they seem to have a lot of club rooms that are available for sale.
 The guest rooms are laid out in 3 squares with open atriums, most have a garden view, but some do face the ocean.
-I apparently misplaced most photos of the room, so these photos are from the hotel website.

 The room itself was fine, nothing outstanding, and clearly the property was not the most modern.
 For the price, I couldn’t really complain.
 I guess for Bali this hotel is somewhat expensive, but I considered it a good value.